 You may get hundreds of emails per day.
-Some of the emails look like an official email.
+Some of the emails look like official email.
 Their design and appearance will appear the same as the official mails.
-There are huge chances for the taxpayers to believe those mails and lose their data.
+There are huge chances for the taxpayers to believe those emails and lose their data.
 Those fraud emails will ask you for your personal information, your filing status, and also your PIN, etc.

-You may also see the bogus website URLs which looks the same as the official website.
+You may also see the bogus website URLs which look the same as the official website.
 When you click on those links, it will directly let you go to the payment page.
 Also, some of the URLs may affect your computer by inserting malware into your computer.
 That unnecessary stuff will grab all of your files available on the computer.

 Tax Payer Advocacy Panel

 You will also receive emails that are related to your tax refund status.
 They will let you provide your personal and financial information and get your details.

 Some tricks you can save your tax information from scammers.
 Follow these tips and be protected from tax scams.

 - Don’t get panic when you get a fraud call.
 Fear is the great cause of many mistakes.
 So, be strong first.

 - If you notice the scam call, then don’t drag the discussion.
 Just cut the call.